loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 this function will allocate a stack frame on top of the single stack frame, and execute like it would normally do.
 The result will then be written into a fitting register or variable on the system stack, or it will be pushed onto the current stack.
-This and along with with top-level functions, are the only time #ln strays from the strict continuation based style.
+This and along with top-level functions, are the only time #ln strays from the strict continuation based style.

 === Mapping types to memory<mappingMemToType>
 An important part of any ABI is specifying types are represented.
-The following chapter specifies how much memory the types in #ln uses, and also the amount of how many physical registers are needed to store them.
+The following chapter specifies how much memory the types in #ln uses, and the amount of how many physical registers are needed to store them.
 Keep in mind that while the ABI does not utilize registers at the moment, this might change in the future, hence why we define the needed amount of physical registers.